vitovt/obsidian-copy-inline-code-plugin/README.md

 # Obsidian Copy Inline Code Plugin

-This plugin for [Obsidian](https://obsidian.md) adds an icon inside each inline code, which when clicked, copies the content of the code into the clipboard.
+This plugin for [Obsidian](https://obsidian.md) adds a customizable icon inside each inline code, which when clicked, copies the content of the code into the clipboard.
 See screenshot of the functionality below.

 ![Screenshot of the copy inline code plugin](plugin-screenshot.png)